usnasoft/shellyscanner-fwupdater/README.md

 # shellyscanner-fwupdater
-CLI devices firmware updater from local file
+CLI/GUI devices firmware updater from local file

 **Download new firmware;**
 if you use http://archive.shelly-tools.de/